Forbes Chambers

 • Commissions of inquiry and inquests

-Some recent cases of note
+Some cases of note

-• R v AA (No 3) [2019] NSWSC 1892; R v AA (No 5) [2021] NSWSC 195 — a sentencing matter involving an offence of contravening a United Nations sanction enforcement law;
+• R v AA (No 3) [2019] NSWSC 1892; R v AA (No 5) [2021] NSWSC 195 — a sentencing matter involving an offence of contravening a United Nations sanction enforcement law

-• Xiao v The Queen [2018] NSWCCA 4; (2018) 96 NSWLR 1 — a decision of an enlarged bench of the Court of Criminal Appeal overturning previous authority about the manner in which pleas of guilty may be taken into account in federal sentencing; the case involved the most severe sentence imposed in Australia for insider trading;
+• Xiao v The Queen [2018] NSWCCA 4; (2018) 96 NSWLR 1 — a decision of an enlarged bench of the Court of Criminal Appeal overturning previous authority about the manner in which pleas of guilty may be taken into account in federal sentencing; the case involved the most severe sentence imposed in Australia for insider trading

-• Wilson v Director of Public Prosecutions (NSW) [2017] NSWCA 128; (2017) 94 NSWLR 450 — a case concerning the proper construction of s 316 of the Crimes Act 1900 and whether a person can commit a concealment offence in relation to historical offences; and R v Wilson [2018] NSWDC 487 — a successful appeal against conviction concerning the most senior clergy member to be charged with concealing sexual offences;
+• Wilson v Director of Public Prosecutions (NSW) [2017] NSWCA 128; (2017) 94 NSWLR 450 — a case concerning the proper construction of s 316 of the Crimes Act 1900 and whether a person can commit a concealment offence in relation to historical offences; and R v Wilson [2018] NSWDC 487 — a successful appeal against conviction involving the most senior clergy member to be charged with concealing sexual offences

-• Standen v The Queen [2016] HCASL 243; Standen v The Queen [2015] NSWCCA 211; (2015) 298 FLR 35; Standen v Commonwealth DPP [2011] NSWCCA 187; (2011) 254 FLR 467; R v Standen [2011] NSWSC 1422 — appeared as a Crown prosecutor in the trial, appeals and special leave application of Mark Standen, the former assistant director of the NSW Crime Commission who was convicted of serious drug importation and police corruption offences.
+• Standen v The Queen [2016] HCASL 243; Standen v The Queen [2015] NSWCCA 211; (2015) 298 FLR 35; Standen v Commonwealth DPP [2011] NSWCCA 187; (2011) 254 FLR 467; R v Standen [2011] NSWSC 1422 — appeared as a Crown prosecutor in the trial, appeals and special leave application of Mark Standen, the former assistant director of the NSW Crime Commission who was convicted of serious drug importation and police corruption offences

 For further details or enquiries regarding Simon Buchen’s areas of expertise, fees and terms of engagement please contact his Clerk.